MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 1. **Anticipated Challenges**:

-   Identify potential obstacles or challenges in reaching your goals.
+   Potential obstacles or challenges in reaching my goals:
    - Loadshedding may affect my CodeSpace studies negatively as all learning takes place online.
 I can make use of a UPS and or mobile data to ensure a continuous online presence.
    - Information overload and burnout may negatively affect my CodeSpace grades.
 I can make use of effective time management, organisation of work and enough rest to avoid burnout.
    - The South African job marketplace has proven to be a tough place to obtain employment with high levels of unemployment and an economy that has not been performing well for quite some time.
 This may be a huge obstacle in obtaining a junior role.
 I can widen my job search and look for international remote job opportunities.
 Alternatively, I can consider freelancing as a means of obtaining some work experience as well as an income while waiting for the right opportunity.
    - Preparing for the AWS Cloud practitioner certificate may be a challenge if I end up obtaining a demanding role.
-I can make use of effective time management, organisation and put in extra hours to prepare for the examination.
+I can make use of effective time management and put in extra hours to prepare for the examination.

-3. **Opportunities for Growth**:
+2. **Opportunities for Growth**:

      Opportunities I can leverage for career growth.
     - I can make use of online networking platforms such as Linkedin to connect to other developers.
-    - I can actively collaborate with other developers and contribute to open source projects.
+    - I can actively collaborate with other developers and work on projects or contribute to open source projects.
-    - I can work on more personal projects to further develop my technical skills.
+    - I can challenge myself by working on more personal projects to further develop my technical skills.
     - I can connnect with a more experienced individual and get some form of mentorship.
     - I can register for short online courses that will help me acquire more knowledge and expand my skillset on platforms like Udemy.
     - I can make use of my Scrimba membership and take advanced courses on frameworks like React and Bootstrap.
+    - I can stay up to date with the latest trends and updates by reading articles and following relevant blogs.